KQEO

 KQEO (107.1 FM) is a commercial radio station located in Idaho Falls, Idaho.
 KQEO airs a classic hits music format branded as "Arrow 107.1".
-Disc Jockeys are Big Stu, John Balginy, and Marvelous Marv.
+Disc Jockeys are Big Stu, Jay and Karina Osmond, John Balginy, and Marvelous Marv.
 In late 2013, the station began evolving from a classic rock station to a classic hits presentation under PD Paul Walker.

 In 2014, Big Stu became the Program Director (a.k.a.
 Rick Stewart a.k.a.
 Rick Sutherlin).
 Rick is also the Brand Manager for 99 KUPI & 100.7 My-FM.